Standards of Practice

 - Organization members have violated civil ordinances and/or state laws carrying out organization activities.

 Any report of discrepancies and/or violations should be submitted to the Office of Student Development, which will evaluate the report and present its findings to the Student Senate for its review.
 Written complaints may also be received from other sources at the discretion of the Student Senate.
 The Student Senate will hear such complaints as a whole or by a committee of the Student Senate specifically charged to review such complaints.
 The Senate will consider these complaints, call appropriate witnesses, and recommend a course of action to the Director of Student Development, who will impose sanctions as appropriate.
 All appeals from such sanctions must be submitted in writing to the Assistant Vice President for Engagement and Community Development within two weeks from the date of notification of the sanction.

 The Student Senate or Office of Student Development may recommend, and the Assistant Vice President for Engagement and Community Development may approve the following sanctions singularly or in combinations:

 - Probation for a specified time or until specified conditions are met

 - Suspension of the right to apply for funds

 - Removal of recognized status of an organization

 - Initiation of an official complaint charging violation of the Campus Code of Conduct

-Clubs who are eligible for funding but did not receive an annual budget, or in need of more funds to augment their budget can submit a Funding Request through OspreyHub.
-Funding Requests are a way for clubs and organizations who do not have enough funds to host desired programs and/or attend conferences.
-The club must:
+Funded Organizations that did not receive an annual budget, or are in need of additional funds to augment their budget can submit a Funding Request through OspreyHub.
+Funding Requests are a way for organizations that do not have enough funds to host desired programs and/or attend conferences.
+The organization must: